msangel/msangel.github.io/_drafts/2023-05-02-transform-inputstream-java.md

 Here's a trick:
 InputStream operates with byte stream.
-And we woant to alter character in it.
+And we want to alter character in it.
 Firts - converting a bytes to char are something the JDK does itself.
 Second - char is not a codepoint.
 Third - one symbol may be crafted from multiple codepoints (my hero here is Wales flag emoji which is one symbol but 7 codepoints and so 14 chars: "🏴󠁧󠁢󠁷󠁬󠁳󠁿"󠁢󠁷󠁬󠁳󠁿 ).
 So before changing something you need to know WHAT you are about to change.

 ```groovy